HenryMBaldwin/midi2arduino/README.md

 ## About

-This transpiler converts midi to arduino code using the the Arduino Tone library.
+This transpiler converts MIDI files to Arduino Code that utilizes the [Arduino ToneLibrary](https://www.arduino.cc/reference/en/libraries/tonelibrary/).
 Due to the number of hardware timers on the Arduino UNO, only two tones can be generated on one Arduino UNO at a time.
 This means multiple files and Arduinos may be necessary to play a full MIDI file depending on the song.
 This transpiler will output the minimum number of code files in a .zip necessary to represent the given .mid.
 The transpiling is done via a Python script deployed as an API alongside the SvelteKit front-end on Vercel.

 ## Usage